ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Absent the 'ecdh_alg' parameter, the parameter Pairwise Key Agreement Algorithm in the Common Context of the Group OSCORE Security Context is not set.

-If the following parameters were not included in the 'key' parameter of the Join Response, then the joining node considers the default values specified below, consistently with {{Section 3.2 of RFC8613}}.
+If the following parameters were not included in the 'key' parameter of the Join Response, then the joining node considers the default values specified below, consistent with {{Section 3.2 of RFC8613}}.

 * Absent the 'hkdf' parameter, the joining node considers HKDF SHA-256 as the HKDF Algorithm to use in the OSCORE group.